 James Moyer

-Dr. Moyer's articles appear in Percussive Notes, School Band and Orchestra and his solo CD, "Something Old, Something New" as well as his multiple publications, which are available through Studio 4 Music, Alliance Publications, and C. Alan Publications.
-Four Mallet Progressive Literature was released in 2010 by Studio 4 Music.
-In addition to Richard C. Gipson and John Bannon, his teachers included former Pittsburgh Symphony timpanist, Stanley Leonard, and international marimba virtuosos Gordon Stout and Lehigh Howard Stevens.
+In addition to Richard C. Gipson and John Bannon, his teachers include former Pittsburgh Symphony timpanist, Stanley Leonard and marimba virtuosos Gordon Stout and Lehigh Howard Stevens.
 Moyer also completed the Bob Becker Ragtime Xylophone Institute at the University of Delaware.
 His post doctoral work includes Level II certification with the Technology Institute for Music Educators.

 From James Moyer